jp185362/Notes/TestAutomation/README.md

 # What are they?

+A set of grammar rules for defining feature flows in human-readable plain text that can be easily parsed with code.

 > connects the human concept of cause and effect to the software concept of input/process/output.

 Overview: https://cucumber.io/docs/guides/overview/